 Keep your WordPress up-to-date

-We now recommend ManageWP.com as the go-to service for keeping one or many WordPress installs up-to-date.
 You will need to install their plugin on each WordPress website you manage.
-Thereafter you can choose to be notified by email when there are plugins, themes, or core WordPress updates available and even apply those updates to all the websites you manage from the ManageWP.com website.
-They also offer pay-for services such as backups, automated security checks and more.
+Thereafter you can choose to be notified by email when there are plugins, themes, or core WordPress updates available and then you can choose to apply those updates to all the websites you manage from the ManageWP.com website.

 Sign up for a free account at ManageWP.com here and download the ManageWP Worker plugin to start keeping all your WordPress website up-to-date.